nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

-*  The restrictions imposed on what makes a valid fosterer, as explained in the section [Adding a fosterer through the main window: add](#adding-a-fosterer-through-the-main-window-add), still applies in this alternative way of adding a fosterer.
+*  The restrictions imposed on what makes a valid fosterer, as explained in the section [Adding a fosterer through the main page: add](#adding-a-fosterer-through-the-main-window-add), still applies in this alternative way of adding a fosterer.
 </div>

 Here is the profile page you will see after entering <code>add</code>: